BABuckman/Group8_ArewaDSCapstoneProject/README.md

 1. Clone the GitHub repo (if available)
 2. Load the notebook `Main.ipynb`
 3. Run all cells to retrain or test models
 4. For deployment: run `App.py` to launch Gradio interface

 > The ArewaDS logo and screenshots are embedded in the notebook and Gradio interface.

 ---

-For questions or feedback, reach out via: [deeplearningfellowship@gmail.com](mailto:deeplearningfellowship@gmail.com)
+You can try the deployed model [here](https://huggingface.co/spaces/alamin3141/AREWADS_CAPSTONE_PROJECT-GROUP8) For questions or feedback, reach out via: [deeplearningfellowship@gmail.com](mailto:deeplearningfellowship@gmail.com)